 - Protein is a macronutrient – macronutrients (sometimes called ‘macros’) are the nutrients we need in relatively larger amounts that provide us with calories.
 Macronutrients include protein, carbohydrates and fat.
-Protein provides 4 calories per gram.
+Protein provides 4kcal per gram.

 - We need protein to help the body grow and repair itself.

 - Amino acids are the building blocks of protein.
 When we digest proteins, they are broken down to amino acids, which the body uses to make new proteins.
 Some can be produced by the human body whereas others we can only get from the diet.
 These are known as essential amino acids.